2011 Ford Fiesta didn’t get a lot of love from Consumer Reports

 Interior cargo volume, key to this market, was around 980 litres with the back seat folded down, and the Fiesta accommodated four passengers in relative comfort.

-Marketing researcher J.D.
-Power, on the other hand, likes this one … sort of.
+On the other hand, marketing researcher J.D.
+Power likes this one … sort of.
 It gave the new Fiesta its highest marks for overall performance and design, comfort, style and interior features.
 It was also a recipient of this organization’s Performance Award.